 Many auto accident claims are settled outside of court.
 There are a variety of advantages to settling a claim without litigation.
 Going to court can drag the case out for much longer, while resulting in significant added cost.
 However, whether or not a claim can be settled outside of court depends on a variety of factors.
 If the insurance company will not negotiate a claim or offer the full value of the individual’s damages, it may be necessary to file suit.
 An attorney could discuss whether a specific car crash claim may have a chance of succeeding in court and if filing a lawsuit may be advisable.

 There is a strict time limit that determines when someone can bring a claim forward.
 This is known as the statute of limitations.
-According to Florida Statute 95.11, all cases based upon another individual’s negligence, including car accidents, must start no more than four years after the date of the incident.
+According to Florida Statute 95.11, all cases based upon another individual’s negligence, including car accidents, must start no more than two years after the date of the incident.
 If this time passes, and no case is yet in court, the plaintiff cannot gain any compensation.

-There are several specific exceptions to the four-year lawsuit filing rule for car accident cases.
+There are several specific exceptions to the two-year lawsuit filing rule for car accident cases.
 For instance, when a minor is involved there may be a longer period to file.
 There are also conditions that can shorten the time.